OpenDirective/opendirective.github.io/_posts/2022-03-26-web-native-development-with-stackblitz.md

 To provide a complete fullstack integrated development environment (IDE), StackBlitz adds a VS Code editor and file system browser.
 They also provide GitHub integration for version control.
 Soon I understand GitHub can be used as the file system as well, providing code security and usual developer workflows.
 The frontend can be opened out in its own tab/window as well.

+The final touch is a set of predefined containers covering a range of backend and front end technologies.
+This are opened with a click, landing you in the IDE ready to go.
 # The power of a URL for developers

 What this means is that given a URL you get a full-stack nodejs and frontend app.
 All running together in the browser.
 And, you can use the powerful browser F12 developer tools to debug BOTH front and backend.